gregorytadams/CS123_EnronNetworkAnalysis/README.md

 This repository contains the code and some results of our analysis of [Enron's internal email database].

 ###Contents
- * `text_sim.py` - Contains a class called ```Comparitor``` that builds a Latent Semantic Indexing model from a random sample of files in a path.
+ * `text_sim.py` - Contains a class called ```Comparitor``` that builds a [Latent Semantic Indexing] model from a random sample of files in a path.
 It can also assign all files in the path a mean cosine similarity score, and write the top-k filenames to csv.

  * `models` - Contains `.mm` and `.lsi` files created with `Comparitor`.
 These files can be loaded as standalone instances of a training corpus and LSI model, respectively.

+ * `output` - Contains csv files of the top-k (filename, score) tuples written by `Comparitor`.

  * `prep_files` Directory containing scripts for setting up the EC2 instances use to run the text similarity in parallel.

  * `database_funcs.py` Basic stuff for working with databases.